messageformat/messageformat/pages/build.md

 usage: messageformat [options] [input, ...]

-Parses the input JSON and .properties file(s) of MessageFormat strings into a JS module of corresponding hierarchical functions.
+Parses the input JSON and .properties files of MessageFormat strings into a JS module of corresponding hierarchical functions.
 Input directories are recursively scanned for all .json and .properties files.

   -l lc, --locale=lc
-        The locale(s) lc to include; if multiple, selected by matching message key. [default: en]
+        The locale(s) lc to include; if multiple, selected by matching message key.
+If not set, path keys matching any locale code will set the active locale, starting with a default 'en' locale.

-  -n ns, --namespace=ns, --es6
+  -n ns, --namespace=ns
-        The global object or modules format for the output JS.
+        By default, output is an ES6 module with a default export; set ns to support other environments.
 If ns does not contain a '.', the output follows an UMD pattern.
-For ES6 module output with a default export, use --es6. [default: module.exports]
+For CommonJS module output, use --namespace=module.exports.

   -o of, --outfile=of
         Write output to the file of.
 If undefined or '-', prints to stdout